Understand copyright laws and file sharing

 University of Delaware policy requires that everyone who uses the University network comply with all applicable federal, state, and local laws, including those regarding copyright (e.g., Digital Millennium Copyright Act [DMCA]).

 Copyright laws prohibit the unauthorized use, duplication, or distribution of literary or artistic works (e.g., music, videos, games, software, and books).
 If you use peer-to-peer (P2P) or torrent software to exchange digital content, you are violating copyright law and you will lose network access.
-Repeat violators will be suspended from the network for a minimum of 30 days and will also be referred to the Office of Student Conduct.
+Repeat violators will be suspended from the network for a minimum of 30 days and will also be referred to Community Standards & Conflict Resolution.
 The copyright holder may choose to pursue legal action against copyright violators.

 If you have ever used P2P file sharing applications such as BitTorrent before you arrive at the University, you risk violating federal copyright law when you bring your computer to campus.
 These applications can run without your knowledge, sharing not only copyrighted files, but every file on your computer with people all over the world.